ethanbowles03/2020-2021Prg2Port/Cannon/README.md

 ___

 ## 2020 - 2021 TSA State and Nationals
-### Learning Menu is an application I developed in C# to compete in my State TSA Software Development competition.
-It is an application to be used by teachers and students in classrooms.
-It allows teachers to create courses or assignments for students to select themselves.
-This gives students and teachers more freedom in creating and choosing their assignments.
-Students can create selections of courses/assignments.
-Furthermore, students and teachers have different accounts allowing different access to certain people.
-For example, students aren't allowed to make courses and edit accounts.
+### Cannonball Trajectory is an app that allows the user to enter values and see the trajectory of a cannonball shot.
+This app can be used by students to help visualize projectile motion and calculate the missing values associated with the problem.

 ___
 ___